princemahajan/FLINT/README.md

 ### Performance Benchmarks

 The latest FLINT code (compiled using Intel Fortran compiler ifort) is tested against Julia's (ver 1.10.0) DifferentialEquations package ver 7.12.0 (https://diffeq.sciml.ai/stable/) for different problems with and without event detection.
-The Julia test code along with results are provided in tests folder in FLINT's GitHub repository https://github.com/princemahajan/FLINT.
-More benchmarks are provided in media folder.
+The Julia test code along with results are provided in the tests folder in FLINT's GitHub repository https://github.com/princemahajan/FLINT.
+Benchmark charts are provided in the media folder.

 + Work-Precision Data for Three-Body problem (No events)